 The term “Druid” refer to a wide assortment of spiritual paths and practices, all of them rooted in nature-based spirituality.
 That is, druids seek connection, healing, and strength through their connection to the living earth.
 Druidry today is inspired by the Ancient Druids who were physicians, astronomers, mathematicians, musicians, poets, philosophers, legislators and judges of the people as well as their educators in the matter of religion and learning.
 The term Druid has been agreed upon by many scholars to mean “oak knowledge” or more generally, “deep knowledge.”
 Modern Druidry draws upon the spirit of these ancient sages and the stories, teachings, and bits of history that are left behind to create nature-based spiritual practices.
 The tradition that I follow, the Druid Revival tradition, dates back 350 years and is represented in modern druid orders including the Ancient Order of Druids in America and the Order of Bards, Ovates, and Druids.
+For more on druidry, you might check out this article I wrote for Spirituality and Health magazine.

 Druids today draw upon these ancient traditions and stories to develop a spiritual connection with nature, seek “awen” or divine inspiration, and emphasize a close connection to the living world.
 Some druids are neo-pagan, while other druids seek to combine a nature-spirituality with other world religions such as Christianity or Buddhism, while still others think of druidry not as a religion but a spiritual path or way of living.
 If you ask 5 different druids their definition of druidry, they’ll be likely to give you 15 different answers–and that’s part of the beauty of this path.